amadeus4dev/developer-guides/guides/pagination.md

 #### Manually parsing the response

-The responses are recevied with the following `JSON` content:
+The responses are received with the following `JSON` content:

 ```json